Irfan-Mu3/platform-projects/kubernetes-the-hard-way-azure/README.md

 2) A design for a basic algorithm to obtain Let's Encrypt certs automatically used on the app-gateway of which the controller nodes sit behind.

 ## Steps to get this to work:
+ 0. Update the FQDN under azurerm_dns_zone.irfan-dns-zone (in kubernetes-tf/appgw.tf) with valid one.
  1. Deploy infra. to obtain Let's Enc. certificate for SSL
 ```
 terraform -chdir=letsencrypt-tf -var="tenant_id=ten_id123456" -var="subscription_id=sub_id123456" apply <<< yes